NekoH1me/training/Greeting.md

 # Konnichiwa!
-My name is Daria and I'm a student of a big and wonderful company `"EPAM"`.
+My name is Daria and I'm a student of a big and wonderful company `"EPAM Systems"`.
 >Here you can see my homework.

 **Have fun!**